CodeGator/CG.Green/README.md

 ### What are the main dependencies?

-One of the main goals of this project is to minimize dependencies on 3rd party libraries.
+One of the main goals of this project is to minimize dependencies on third party libraries.
 Where third party libraries are used, we try to ensure that they are well established and actively developed / supported.

 * [Duende](https://duendesoftware.com/) (The library formerly known as IdentityServer4)